 In the study period, unemployment in Johannesburg was 28% for the working-age population, 51% for people aged 15-24, and 32% for people aged 25-34.
 This rate is particularly high for Black youth.
 Many South African firms hire through social networks, referrals, or word-of-mouth, which may exclude workseekers without connections to the formal labour market.

-The first experiment tests if giving both workseekers and firms assessment results improves treated workseekers’ labor market outcomes.
+The first experiment tests if giving both workseekers and firms assessment results improves treated workseekers’ labour market outcomes.
 Researchers randomly select some workseekers for a `public' certification intervention.
 This intervention gives them their assessment results and a set of 20 certificates that they can share with firms in job applications.
 The certificates show the workseekers' names and national identity numbers, are branded by Harambee and the World Bank, describe the assessments, and show the workseekers' assessment results.
 Reports ranked an individual’s scores on each assessment by if they placed in the top, middle, or bottom third of workseekers tested by Harambee in Johannesburg, rather than providing an absolute score.
 Candidates also received a briefing from an industrial psychologist about how to search for jobs, what the assessments meant, how to interpret their ranking relative to others, and additional guidance on how to share this report with employers.
 Participants in this group also received a soft copy of their report via email.
 A control group took the six assessments and received a briefing, but did not receive their individual results.

-Researchers conducted a baseline survey before assessments and surveys three to five months later to track job search and employment for both groups (see this note on methodology for surveying young and highly mobile workseekers over the phone to reduce attrition).
+Researchers conducted a baseline survey before assessments, and surveys three to five months later to track job search and employment for both groups (see this note on methodology for surveying young and highly mobile workseekers over the phone to reduce attrition).

 Results from first experiment